 It’s also important to acknowledge that there are many grants, guarantees (typically for IVF or donor eggs only), military discounts, and financing programs available to help afford your fertility care.

-Take-Home Points About IUI Cost
+Take-Home Points About The Cost of Artificial Insemination

 - IUIs are very cost-effective on a per cycle basis, particularly IUI cycles that do not use injectable medications (as those usually cost more than the procedure itself).